ThatSmittyDude/mdtop/README.md

 What this needs:

-&nbsp; -Looking to implement a better TUI like htop or btop.
+&emsp; -Looking to implement a better TUI like htop or btop.

-&nbsp;-There's a bug in the second part of the program, currently commented out.
-This parts reads /proc/mounts and searches for /dev/md, should return on a new line but doesn't work.
+&emsp;-There's a bug in the second part of the program, currently commented out.
+This parts reads /proc/mounts and searches for /dev/md, &emsp; should return on a new line but doesn't work.

-&nbsp; -Check for memory leaks, bugs, errors, and comaptability.
+&emsp; -Check for memory leaks, bugs, errors, and comaptability.
 I'm just a hobbyist, so anything helps the code and hopefully I'll learn something too.

 Compile the program on linux: